History of the English penny (c. 600 – 1066): The silver boom of c. 675 – c. 750: the sceattas

+Silver sceat of series X, Ribe, Denmark, c.
+710–20.

 The early 8th century saw coinage production and circulation on a very impressive scale; greater indeed than at any other point after the 4th and before the 13th century.
 Some 2,500 finds of sceattas are recorded from England, particularly the east and the south, allowing study on the finer details of circulation and use.
 Sceattas were also produced and used in the Netherlands and probably Jutland.
 Minting places in the Low Countries such as Dorestad and Domburg supplied a significant proportion of the currency circulating in England at any one time, and were among the most important commercial centres in Europe.
 Sceattas provide invaluable evidence for the vigour with which trade across the North Sea was conducted in the early 8th century.